Pin classes II: Small pin classes: Preliminaries

 \paragraph{Box closed classes and enumeration} A (gridded) class $\C$ is \emph{box closed} (or $\boxplus$-closed) if $\sigma\boxplus\tau\in\C$ for every $\sigma,\tau\in\C$, and the \emph{box closure} of a set $\DDD$ is the smallest box-closed class containing $\DDD$, and is denoted $\bigboxplus \DDD$.
 These concepts are natural extensions of similar ideas for sum and skew closed (ungridded) classes, but whereas for (say) a sum-closed class we can write $f(z)=1/(1-g(z))$ for the relationship between the generating function of the class $f$ and that of the sum-indecomposable permutations $g$, the corresponding expression for box-closed classes would result in overcounting permutations whose decomposition into box indecomposable permutations involves adjacent commuting pairs.

-To handle commuting pairs, we require a result originally due to Cartier and Foata, and first applied to permutation classes by Bevan~\cite[Lemma 7]{bevan:growth-rates-ggc}.
+To handle commuting pairs, we require a result originally due to~\cite{cartier:problemes-combi:}, and first applied to permutation classes by~\cite[Lemma 7]{bevan:growth-rates-ggc}.
 Given a finite alphabet $\AAA$ and a collection of \emph{commutation rules} (that is, unordered pairs of letters that may be read in either order), the \emph{trace monoid} $\MMM(\AAA)$ is the set of equivalence classes of words over $\AAA$, under the equivalence relation determined by the commutation rules.